 Remember, information that might be fascinating to you might not be fascinating (or relevant) to your audience.

 When discussing technology, it’s more helpful to highlight what makes it a worthwhile investment rather than how it works.
-Let’s say, for example, that you were suggesting the adoption of new patching, suppressing, and monitoring protocols for your network, you should focus your discussion on how exposure to cyberattacks cost U.S. businesses $654 billion in lost capital in 2018 alone rather than going on and on about the latest authentication process technologies.
+Let’s say, for example, that you were suggesting the adoption of new patching, suppressing, and monitoring protocols for your network.
+Rather than going on about the latest authentication process technologies, you might focus your discussion on how in 2022, the average cost of a data breach for U.S. businesses was $9.44 million.

 Focus on the initiatives and pain points that your audience cares most about, and your interactions will have a much greater impact with executives and other non-technical employees at your organization.

-Explaining technology in simple terms is an ongoing practice
+Explaining things in simple terms is an ongoing practice

 Be realistic about how much you can explain to a non-technical audience with a single presentation or interaction.
 You may need to conduct regular meetings to provide your organization’s non-techies with the in-depth understanding and appreciation they need.